 Kalifront Forest, outside of Rab Town, is the largest forest on the island and has protected status.

 The Franciscan Monastery of St Euphemia is located around 6km outside of Rab Town.
-Built in 1458, it contains a number of gloriously painted works, and its ceiling contains 27 scenes depicting St Francis of Assisi.
+Built in 1458, it contains a number of gloriously painted works.
+Additionally, its ceiling contains 27 scenes depicting St Francis of Assisi.

 Beaches on Rab

 Rab is home to some fine beaches, including a collection of sandy beaches around the town of Lopar.
-Probably the most famous of these is Paradise Beach, which is popular not just for its sand but also because of the extended shallow nature of the sea there, meaning it’s ideal for families with small children.
+Probably the most famous of these is Paradise Beach.
+This is popular not just for its sand but also because of the extended shallow nature of the sea there.
+That makes it ideal for families with small children.

 Rab is also popular for naturist tourism, and there are number of naturist beaches on the island.
 One of the most well known is Sahara Beach.

 There are a number of hotels on the island, the majority of which are in Rab Town, although a couple also exist in Lopar.
-Private accommodation is also available.
-See our Accommodation on Rab section.
+There’s a good selection of four and three-star hotels, and even a five-star one in Banjol – the Villas Arbia – Margita Deluxe.